 The bridging task will also help students to develop a more personal style of working.

-We have a summer work pack that we expect students to complete
+We have a summer work pack for A Level students that we expect them to complete:

 In addition, we are providing a Bridging Day on Monday 5th July for students wishing to pursue A Level Maths at AES that are predicted to achieve grade 7 or below for GCSE Maths.